TexasInstruments/tifs-mcu-common/tools/keyring_cert/readme.md

     - 'root_key'     : This is a mandatory parameter which is required to give the key value required to sign the certificate.
 Key file name with path required.
+    - 'enckey'       : This is an optional parameter which is used only when symmetric keyring is being imported via certificate.
+This parameter expects path to the root key and will be used in encryption of keyblob.
+    - 'kd_salt'      : This parameter is only used when symmetric key is being imported and salt will be used for HMAC-based key derivation.
+    - 'decrypt_mode' : This parameter is optional and specifies the AES mode used for decryption.
+                       There are four supported decryption modes for keyring decryption:
+                       ECB, CBC, CFB, and CTR.
     - 'keys_info'    : This is a mandatory parameter which is required to give the json file which contains the keyring data for certificate creation.
     - rsassa_pss     : This is an optional parameter which is used if RSASSA-PSS